The Stig

 Post by RDF on Dec 4, 2007 0:46:26 GMT -5

 I wish Junior Seau would get injured again--he not only is washed up--he is the biggest mouth on the team and has had nothing to do with past success.
-Just STFU and play you old piece of crap--seeing him out there for so many reps reminded me of how much Colvin will be missed.
+Just Shut up and play you old piece of crap--seeing him out there for so many reps reminded me of how much Colvin will be missed.

 I didn't get to see the 4th down play AFTER the timeout because ESPN picture blacked out on my tv--which is typical of ESPN.
 Will someone take MNF from them or at least get rid of Tirico and Kornheiser?